-One of the most common underlying risk factors for stroke is carotid stenosis, also known as carotid artery disease.
-It occurs when plaque accumulates in the blood vessels in your neck that supply your head and brain with blood, narrowing them.
+One of the most common underlying causes of a stroke is carotid artery disease.
+It occurs when the carotid arteries that supply your head and brain with blood get narrowed due to fatty plaque.

 Plaque buildup in your carotid arteries may reduce blood flow to your brain, or it may cause small clots to form, break off, and travel to your brain, resulting in a minor or major stroke.